Disease Guide ·FIV ·2026

 What Is Feline Immunodeficiency Virus

-FIV is a lentivirus (slow-acting virus) that gradually weakens the cat's immune system over months to years.
-The primary route of transmission is deep bite wounds from fighting — the virus is concentrated in saliva.
-This is why intact male outdoor cats are most commonly infected.
-Casual contact like sharing food bowls is very unlikely to transmit FIV.
-Affects approximately 2.5-5% of cats in the US
+FIV gradually weakens the immune system over months to years.
+Transmission occurs through deep bite wounds - the virus is in saliva, which is why intact male outdoor cats are most commonly infected.
+Casual contact like sharing bowls rarely transmits FIV.
+Affects 2.5-5% of cats in the US.

 Symptoms - What to Watch For

 Many FIV-positive cats show no symptoms for years.
-When the immune system weakens: chronic or recurring infections (respiratory, skin, urinary).
-Inflamed gums and mouth (stomatitis).
-Chronic diarrhea.
-Weight loss.
-Poor coat condition.
-Slow wound healing.
-Enlarged lymph nodes.
-Behavioral changes and neurological signs in advanced stages.
-Many FIV cats are asymptomatic for years
+When the immune weakens: chronic infections (respiratory, skin, urinary), inflamed gums (stomatitis), diarrhea, weight loss, poor coat, slow healing, enlarged lymph nodes.
+Behavioral and neurological signs appear in advanced stages.
+Many cats are asymptomatic for years.

 Diagnosis - $50-$100